 Part of those two years might be spent pursuing insurance compensation.
 However, the statute of limitations will still be running while we are doing this.
 If your claim is unsuccessful, you may have much less than two years to file a lawsuit before the statute of limitations expires.

-Our trusted Albany motorcycle accident attorneys understand this and will be prepared to file a lawsuit while we are pursuing insurance compensation.
+Our motorcycle accident attorneys in Albany understand this and will be prepared to file a lawsuit while we are pursuing insurance compensation.